mon-gmx/mon-gmx.github.io/index.md

 ### Spiraling (06/25)

 I wish I had something interesting to say here, especially something unrelated to LLMs.
 Unfortunately, I am doing some prep work.
 One would think that LLMs would be very helpful with preparations by giving us problems, guidance and feedback.
 I thought the same.
 The results are catastrophic.
-So consider this as the part 2 of my previous post: [Using LLMs to code](https://mon-gmx.github.io/#using-llms-to-code-0625)
+So consider this as the part 2 of my previous post: [Using LLMs to code.](https://mon-gmx.github.io/#using-llms-to-code-0625)

-I get good insights and good problems from my conversations with ChatGPT (and now with Claude too), but when I try to get insight into things and even solutions, I am the kind of person that tries to take an extra step, that extra step is what any congruent person would do: validate for correctness.
+I get good explanations and good problems from my conversations with ChatGPT (and now with Claude too), but when I try to get insight into things and even solutions, I am the kind of person that tries to take an extra step, that extra step is what any congruent person would do: validate for correctness.
 Well, the results are demoralizing.

 I wish I could write down all my findings and prompts, but I would resume everything with one image: